computersarecool/willynolan.com/_projects/social-media-wall.md

     - p: 'Facebook, having purchased Instagram in 2012, was the first large company I saw encourage interaction with its platform through a social media wall.'

-    - p: 'Facebook approached my teammembers and I looking for a large multi-display social media display wall which was meant to travel to several events Facebook was sponsoring, specifically Art Basel.'
+    - p: 'Facebook approached my team members and I looking for a large multi-display social media display wall which was meant to travel to several events Facebook was sponsoring, specifically Art Basel.'

   -